 NOTE: This Standard is not intended to address the efficacy of these deeds for Medicaid Planning purposes, or their compliance with Medicaid regulations.

 Comment 1.
 Without reserved powers, creation of a life estate results in two vested estates, an interest for life and a remainder interest.
 The holder of a life estate without reserved powers cannot convey, alter, revoke or otherwise affect the remainder interest nor convey a greater estate.

 Deeds creating an enhanced life estate with reserved powers have been variously known as – “Ladybird Johnson” deeds, “Granai” deeds, “Medicaid” deeds or “Barre” deeds.
 See, Aiken v.
 Clark, 117 Vt.
 391 (1952), for a general discussion of the principles applicable to life estate.
 See, Weed v.
 Weed, 2008 VT 121, 185 Vt.
 83, 968 A.2d 210 (2008) for a general discussion of the principles related to exercising power to convey under a reserved power where the transfer is a gift and not a sale.

 Comment 2.
-No statutory language or universally accepted language exists to create a life estate with reserved powers.
+Prior to the effective date of 27 VSA Chap 6., no statutory language or universally accepted language exists to create a life estate with reserved powers.

 Comment 3.
 The use of the word “title” in this standard is not intended to define the extent of the holder’s interest.